Smoking status and associated clinical characteristics in patients with rheumatoid arthritis

 Abstract

-Materials and methods.
-A comparative analysis of the records of 2,702 smoking and non-smoking RA patients from the rheumatology hospital registry, the results of a survey of 194 smokers with RA and an anonymous survey of rheumatologists were conducted.
+METHODS: This cross-sectional registry-based study employed a comparative analysis of the records of smokers and nonsmokers with rheumatoid arthritis from a rheumatology hospital registry.
+A survey of smokers with rheumatoid arthritis and an anonymous survey of rheumatologists were conducted.

-Results.
-Compared with non-smoking RA patients, smokers were more likely to have seropositive RA (p=0.001) and higher disease activity (p=0.0002).
-A positive association of smoking with COPD (p< 0.001), tuberculosis (p=0.008) and peptic ulcer of the stomach and duodenum (p < 0.001) was found.
-Patients with a high frequency of cardiovascular diseases quit smoking.
-Smoking was characterized by a long duration and high intensity.
-Every fifth smoker had a high motivation to quit smoking, 71% made unsuccessful attempts.
-The majority of rheumatologists are convinced of the negative effects of smoking on RA, but they are not familiar with the principles of counseling smokers.
+RESULTS: Compared with non-smokers, smokers were more likely to have seropositive rheumatoid arthritis (p = 0.001) and higher disease activity (p = 0.0002).
+Positive associations were found between smoking and chronic obstructive pulmonary disease (p < 0.001), tuberculosis (p = 0.008), and peptic ulcer (p < 0.001).
+Patients with high rates of cardiovascular disease were more likely to quit smoking.
+Smoking was characterized by long-term, highly intensive patterns.
+Every fifth respondent (20%) reported being highly motivated to quit smoking, whereas 71% had made unsuccessful attempts.
+Although most rheumatologists are aware of the negative effects of smoking on rheumatoid arthritis, they are not trained to counsel patients who smoke.

 Full Text